leedorian/pupload-bootstrap/README.md

 But if we use Bootstrap instead of Jqery UI?
 So I have made this [Bootstrap UI for plupload](https://github.com/leedorian/pupload-bootstrap)

-Because we are using Jquery 2, supported browsers are same as [Jquery 2](http://jquery.com/browser-support/)
+Because we are using Jquery2, supported browsers are same as [Jquery2's browser support](http://jquery.com/browser-support/)